mcwalrus/go-sentinel/README.md

 - [ ] Circuit breaker with exposed Prometheus metrics
 - [ ] Distributed tracing integration, otel
 - [ ] Rate limiting capabilities

+## Contributing

+Please report any issues or feature requests to the [GitHub repository](https://github.com/mcwalrus/go-jitjson).

+## About

+This module is maintained by Max Collier under an MIT License Agreement.